kingachwaleba/expense-management-system/backend/README.md

 * [Features](#features)

 ## General info
 Backend application for expenses management in a group of people.
+It is written in Spring Boot.

 ## Technologies
 Technologies used to create this project:
 * Java: 11
-* Maven Version: 3.8.1
+* Maven: 3.8.1
+* Spring Boot: 2.5.2
 * IDE - IntelliJ IDEA Ultimate: 2020.2.3

 ## Setup